marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   - **Left-Skewed Nature for MYS 2000:** The mean is significantly lower than the median indicating a left-skewed distribution with a longer tail towards lower values.

   - **Nearly Symmetrical Nature for MYS 2009:** The mean is close to the median, suggesting a nearly symmetrical distribution with slight left skew.

+  > [!IMPORTANT]
-  - **Imputation Method:** Although the histogram for MYS 2009 shows a nearly symmetrical distribution, I will use the **median** for imputation because of the clear left skew in 2000.
+  > - **Imputation Method:** Although the histogram for MYS 2009 shows a nearly symmetrical distribution, I will use the **median** for imputation because of the clear left skew in 2000.
 This ensures a consistent and robust approach across all MYS years columns.

 **3. Addressing the null values in the [GNI_PC_F] fields.**